 People seem to either love or hate pigeon pose, but I think that with proper support, we can all enjoy this hip opener.
 And there are lots of variations to choose from!

 Come onto your hands and knees (tabletop position).
 Bend your left knee and slide it up between your hands so that your left foot is in front of your right hip.
-Keep the left foot flexed to protect your knee.
 Extend the right leg behind you and sink into your hips.
 Keep the hips even.
 If you notice that you're falling over to the left side, try one of the following modifications.
 You can stay upright, or you can deepen the stretch by walking the hands forward.
 Rest your forehead on top of your forearms (or use props).
 If you start to notice that your breath is restricted, this can be a sign that you've gone too deep into the pose.
 You may need to back up and try one of the modification options.
 This is the time to "play your edge."
 Finding the space in the pose where you're experiencing sensation and challenge, but you can still breathe comfortably.
 Hold this pose for ten deep breaths, then practice on the opposite side.
 Keep in mind that it is normal for one side to feel different than the other, so you may need to add props to one side when the other doesn't need any props.
 Listen to your body!

 ADDING PROPS: Blanket or block under the hip of the bent leg